How do you gauge the strength of your information security plan?

 6. Are we providing adequate ongoing education?

 You must have a well-documented and adequately resourced plan for ongoing information security training.
-This could include everything from mandatory courses on phishing and malware to regular e-blasts on the latest threats to annual certification programmes.
+This could include everything from mandatory courses on phishing and malware to regular messaging on the latest threats.

 Educause offers a number of free resources institutions can use to educate faculty, staff, and students about cybersecurity.